damdo/gokrazy-machine/README.md

 ## gom (gokrazy-machine)

-A lightweight virtual/emulated machine to run and develop for [gokrazy](gokrazy.org).
+A lightweight virtual/emulated machine based on qemu, to run and develop for [gokrazy](gokrazy.org).

 It supports all major Linux distributions and macOS (both intel and apple silicon (M1,M2,..)) >= `12.x`.